disbr007/planet_tools/readme.md

-# planet_stereo
+# planet_tools

-This repo utilizes the Planet API to facilitate selecting and ordering imagery, specifically focusing on identfying scenes that are candidates for stereo DEM production.
-The primary uses are:
+This repository utilizes the Planet API to facilitate selecting and ordering imagery, specifically focusing on identfying scenes that are candidates for stereo DEM production.
+The primary tools are:
-1. Creating a "search request" based on a set of filters
+1. Creating a "search request" based on a set of filters (search4footprints.py)
-2. Getting a footprint or scene count from a search request
+2. Getting footprints or scene count from a search request
 3. Ordering and downloading imagery.
+4. Shelving and indexing imagery.

 ## Installation